Best antivirus software

-Assuming you don't want an avalanche of viruses, malware, Trojan Horses and other internet nasties attacking your computer, kitting yourself out with internet security software is a must.
+Assuming you don't want an avalanche of malware, including viruses, Trojan Horses, ransomware and other internet nasties, attacking your computer, kitting yourself out with internet security software is a must.

-There's a bewildering amount of security software packages on the market, each claiming to give you great virus protection.
+There's a bewildering amount of security software packages on the market, each claiming to give you great PC protection.

-So we've whittled down the hordes to unveil the best antivirus software package that impressed us most.
+So we've whittled down the hordes to unveil the best antivirus software packages that impressed us most.

 Or, if you want to choose from all our highest rated packages, click to head to our Best Buy antivirus software reviews.